Darko Kovačević: International career

-Kovačević made 59 appearances for the then Serbia and Montenegro.
-Beginning his international career in 1994, Kovačević would go on to score 10 goals and compete in both UEFA Euro 2000 and the 1998 FIFA World Cup.
+On the national level, Kovačević made his debut for Serbia and Montenegro in a December 1994 friendly match away against Argentina, coming on as a 74th-minute substitute for Predrag Mijatović, and earned a total of 59 caps, scoring 10 goals.
+He would go on to compete in both UEFA Euro 2000 and the 1998 FIFA World Cup.
+His final international was a March 2004 friendly against Norway.

 Style of play

 A quick and powerful striker, with good movement, technique, and an eye for goal, Kovačević's key attributes were his strength and aerial ability.

 After retirement

-After his retirement Kovačević stated that he may take another role for his former team Olympiacos.
-Kovačević and family subsequently returned to Spain.
-However, Kovačević returned to Greece as he loved the country and worked for several months as a columnist.
-In June 2010 the new president of Olympiakos, Evangelos Marinakis, hired Kovacevic as a Chief Scout for the club; he eventually become the sports director for the club.
+After his retirement, Kovačević stated that he may take another role at his former team Olympiacos.
+Kovačević and his family subsequently returned to Spain.
+However, Kovačević returned to Greece, as he loved the country and worked for several months as a columnist.
+In June 2010, the new president of Olympiacos, Evangelos Marinakis, hired Kovačević as a chief scout; he eventually become the sports director for the club.
 He remained in that position until 2018.
 He is the current sports director of the Serbian Football Association.